RoyZ-iwnl/M6A2-ADATS/README.md

 | MK310 PABM-T | 30* | 32** | 1170 | Point-detonate + airburst fuze or proximity fuze. |
 | MIM-146 ADATS | 1000 | 50** | 510 | Point-detonate + proximity fuze.
 Optional tandem warhead config where it makes ERA only 25% effective. |

+- *These are HE rounds so actual penetration may not be the same as the table
+- **These are <i>up to</i> values so not every fragment will perform the same

 ## How to use the XM310 PABM-T:
 ### PABM Point-detonate + Time-delay Fuze